przekuryl/emptyrobotframeworkselenium/README.md

-Get webdrivers (like browsers for automated test):
+Install pip, python - just google it :-)

-One way is to download them manually and them to PATH or use webdrivermanager e.g:
+Install Requirements:

-pip install webdrivermanager
+pip install -r Requirements/requirements.txt

-webdrivermanager firefox chrome --linkpath /usr/local/bin
+Add your robotframework project into environmental variables:

-Requirements:
+Go to environment variables > if there is no PYTHONPATH variable, add it.
-pip install Requirements/requirements.txt
+Inside PYTHONPATH, add path to your project repository.

 Run test suite (cmd command):
-robot -d ./Results ./TestSuites/TestSuite.robot
+robot -d ./Results ./TestSuites/GoogleSearchSuite.robot